DevOpsVisions/common-workspace-hub/docs/standards-and-practices/standards-and-conventions.md

 - **Solution File**: The overarching solution file that includes all related projects.
 - **Project Files**:
-  - The main project file for the core application.
+  - One main project file for the core application.
-  - The project file dedicated to unit tests.
+  - One project file dedicated to unit tests.
-  - The project file dedicated to integration tests.
+  - One project file dedicated to integration tests.

 ## Azure Cloud